By Neil Lindsay, BBA, MBA, Finance Lecturer and Tutor

 “We should not care how the assets in question are financed.
 We should only care about how the assets are being used…”

 Therefore, in this author’s opinion, ROA = EBIT/Average Total Assets.
 Under this formulation, the firm-wide numerator corresponds with the firm-wide denominator.
 And, most importantly, the ratio measures how productively and efficiently the assets of a company are being used, regardless of how the firm is financed.

-As an aside, I suspect that the debate over the ROA numerator stems from one of the major tensions between accounting and finance.
+As an aside, the debate over the ROA numerator likely stems from one of the major tensions between accounting and finance.
 Accounting classifies interest as an operating expense, whereas finance treats interest as a financing expense.
-These different approaches lead to a number of analytical issues - but that’s another story…
+These different approaches lead to a number of analytical issues beyond ROA – but that’s another story…

 DISCLAIMER: Some authorities, programs and courses insist that ROA = Net Income/Average Assets, or perhaps some other formula.
 Therefore, depending on the circumstance and your objectives, you may wish to use these alternative definitions of ROA (e.g., to pass or maximize your grade in a program or course that uses an alternative definition).

-Neil Lindsay, BBA, MBA is a finance lecturer, tutor, and consultant, who has been teaching finance to MBA, Executive MBA, and professional students for nearly fifteen years.
+Neil Lindsay, BBA, MBA is a finance lecturer and tutor who has been teaching finance to MBA, Executive MBA, and professional students for nearly fifteen years.
 He is also an award-winning finance and public policy professional, with private sector and pubic sector experience in corporate finance, capital markets, and risk management.
-Neil may be reached at firstname.lastname@example.org.
+Neil may be reached at email@example.com.

 © Neil Lindsay, 2016

 Originally published on LinkedIn on August 15, 2016.